How to Add Lines in Word

 by David Harris // August 6

-Microsoft Word is an incredible tool for creating documents, but sometimes, you must add a little extra for clarity or emphasis.
-Adding lines in your Word document can help in these situations, whether you need to underline text, draw a border, or create a separator between sections.
-In this guide, we’ll dive into various methods on how to add lines in Word, ensuring that you can enhance your documents effectively and efficiently.
+Microsoft Word is an incredible tool for creating documents.
+However, sometimes, you must add a little extra for clarity or emphasis.
+Adding lines to your Word document can be helpful in various situations, such as underlining text, drawing a border, or creating a separator between sections.
+In this guide, we’ll explore how to add lines in Word, so you can highlight important content and organize pages with ease.

 Why Adding Lines in Word is Important